Role of Diversity and Inclusion in Employee Engagement

-Employee engagement is defined as how committed employees feel about their jobs and organizations and how passionate they are towards it.
-Clearly, engaged employees not just have better productivity but also higher retention; engaged employees are also more customer focused and also contribute positively to innovation and profitability.
+Employee engagement is defined as how committed employees feel about their jobs and organizations and how passionate they are about them.
+Clearly, engaged employees not just have better productivity but also higher retention; engaged employees are also more customer-focused and also contribute positively to innovation and profitability.
 With so many benefits, employee engagement is always a key priority for organizations – both for business and HR (Global Human Capital Trends 2015, Deloitte University).
-Diversity and inclusion have emerged as a key driver for employee engagement in recent times.
+Diversity and inclusion have emerged as key drivers for employee engagement in recent times.

-A research conducted by Stephanie N. Downey (University of Georgia), Lisa van der Werff (Dublin City University), Kecia M. Thomas (University of Georgia) and Victoria C. Plaut (School of Law, University of California, Berkeley) explored the relationship between diversity practices, inclusion and employee engagement at work.
-One of the key findings of the research showed a significant relation between diversity practices and employee engagement.
-Diversity practices was found to have a positive impact on employee engagement not just for diverse groups but for all employees.
+Research conducted by Stephanie N. Downey (University of Georgia), Lisa van der Werff (Dublin City University), Kecia M. Thomas (University of Georgia), and Victoria C. Plaut (School of Law, University of California, Berkeley) explored the relationship between diversity practices, inclusion and employee engagement at work.
+One of the key findings of the research showed a significant relationship between diversity practices and employee engagement.
+Diversity practices were found to have a positive impact on employee engagement not just for diverse groups but for all employees.

 Another survey by TowersPerrin showed that employees who have the highest level of engagement, perform 20% better than employees who are not engaged and are 87% more likely to be retained.